Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

-The sizes of the blocks are $D_{e} = n^{2} d_{e}$ where $d_{e}$ is the number of distinct ways to obtain the intermediate charge $e$ by fusing two incoming charges.
-We must therefore choose an appropriate ensemble for the multiplicity tensors $T^{j_{1}j_{2}j_{3}j_{4}; e}_{a_{1}a_{2}a_{3}a_{4}}$ such that the resulting two-site gate is unitary.
-We show in \appref{app:Unitarity_nonabelian_gates} that unitarity of the full gate is achieved precisely when, for each intermediate charge $e$, the tensor $T$ is unitary in all charge and multiplicity indices belonging to that block.
+The dimension of this block is $D_{e} = n^{2} d_{e}$, where $d_{e}$ denotes the number of distinct fusion channels through which two incoming charges can combine to yield the intermediate charge $e$.
+We must again choose a suitable ensemble for the multiplicity tensor $T^{j_{1}j_{2}j_{3}j_{4}; e}_{a_{1}a_{2}a_{3}a_{4}}$ such that the resulting two-site gate is unitary.
+We show in \appref{app:Unitarity_nonabelian_gates} that unitarity of the full gate is achieved precisely when, for each intermediate charge $e$, the tensor $T^{j_{1}j_{2}j_{3}j_{4}; e}_{a_{1}a_{2}a_{3}a_{4}}$ is unitary in all charge and multiplicity indices belonging to that block.
 Therefore, unitarity again reduces to imposing blockwise unitarity within each total-charge sector.
-In the large-multiplicity limit, this corresponds to choosing each element of the block with total charge $e$ as an independent complex Gaussian random variable with variance $1/D_{e}$ to ensure proper normalization.
-In the large bond-dimension limit, the average of the $k-$th moment of the multiplicity state takes the same form as in \eqnref{eq:Average_Multiplicity}, except that the operator $M$ now acts on the trivalent vertex states $\ket{j_{1},a_{1}}\ket{j_{2},a_{2}}\ket{e}$ in the following manner $M\ket{j_{1},a_{1}}\ket{j_{2},a_{2}}\ket{e} = \frac{1}{\sqrt{D_{e}}}\ket{j_{1},a_{1}}\ket{j_{2},a_{2}}\ket{e}$.
+In the large-multiplicity limit, this is equivalent to sampling each tensor component in the charge $e$ block independently from a complex Gaussian distribution with mean zero and variance $1/D_{e}$.
+In this limit, the average of the $k$-th moment of the multiplicity state takes the same form as in \eqnref{eq:Average_Multiplicity}, except that the operator $M_v$ now acts on the trivalent vertex states $\ket{j_{1},a_{1}}\ket{j_{2},a_{2}}\ket{e}$ in the following manner $M_v\ket{j_{1},a_{1}}\ket{j_{2},a_{2}}\ket{e} = \frac{1}{\sqrt{D_{e}}}\ket{j_{1},a_{1}}\ket{j_{2},a_{2}}\ket{e}$.
 (Here we assume that the lattice has been decomposed into a trivalent network.)
-Once again, this contributes a charge-dependent normalization factor to the gauge wavefunction at each vertex, determined by the intermediate charge $e$.
-These states can be interpreted as a sum over spin-network states within the gauge Hilbert space.
-Unlike in the abelian case, they do not satisfy a local flatness constraint and therefore cannot be regarded as topological fixed points.
-Nonetheless, because they involve a sum over all possible string-network configurations, they are necessarily long-range entangled states.
+Once again, this contributes a charge-dependent normalization factor to the gauge wavefunction at each vertex.
+Importantly, however, the resulting gauge states still involve a coherent sum over all spin-network configurations consistent with the boundary conditions, and are therefore long-range entangled.